1999 Wuppertal Schwebebahn accident

-The Wuppertal Schwebebahn accident (German: Schwebebahnunfall) took place on 12 April 1999 on a stretch of track near Robert-Daum-Platz station.
-In this accident involving car number 4 from the WSW GTW 72 series, five persons lost their lives while 47 were injured, some of them seriously.
-This was the worst accident in the railway's history and, to date, the only one since the railway opened in 1901 to have had a deadly outcome.
+On 12 April 1999, a Wuppertal Schwebebahn train derailed and fell into the river Wupper on a stretch of track near Robert-Daum-Platz station.
+The accident, involving car number 4 from the WSW GTW 72 series, killed five people and injured 47, some of them seriously.
+It remains the worst accident in the railway's history and the only fatal one since the railway opened in 1901.

 Circumstances

 The articulated train involved in the accident was travelling near kilometre 7 on the suspension railway's route at about 5:45 am local time at a speed of roughly 50 km/h when it struck a steel component (a "claw fastener") that had temporarily been attached to the running rail on the overhead track.
 The impact tore the lead bogie, the first of four, off the train's roof.
 The vehicle next leant over to the right, derailed, and then fell almost 10 m into the River Wupper.
 The train's front section came down on a bridge carrying steam heating pipes across the Wupper, breaking it in the middle.
 The bogie that had been torn off on impact at first remained up on the track, but quickly came off and fell down on the train, breaking through the vehicle's body.